D371L/orlysitbon.co.il/README.md

 - **Desktop**: cycles through images in `Main Banner Desktop/` every **6 seconds** with a fade transition.
 - **Mobile**: cycles through images in `Main Banner Mobile/` every **6 seconds** with a fade transition.
 - **Accessibility**: if the user has `prefers-reduced-motion: reduce`, animation is disabled and a single image is shown.
+- **Performance**: the slider chooses the best pre-generated variant (by viewport × DPR) and the first frame is preloaded in `index.html`.

 ### Updating hero slides